ISISNeutronMuon/MDMC/MDMC/doc/LessonsLearned.md

 In many respects it makes sense to have the charge of each atom as an attribute of the atom object, as it is a parameter that each atom possesses and is unrelated to  any other object (at least generally - there may be special cases where this is not true).
 This is the method that MMTK uses for defining the charge.
 However, as the charge is a forcefield parameter, it is important that it is accessible in the same way as the bonded interaction parameters, so that they can be adjusted in a consistent manner.
 Therefore there are two choices:
 * Store the charge independently from the atom class, in a non-bonded force field class - has the drawback that a probable operation on an atom (accessing the charge) is no longer trivial.
 * Having the charge as an attribute of the atom class, which can be modified from a non-bonded force field class - increases coupling between classes.

 A further important consideration is whether to have a different force field object for each non-bonded interaction for each atom, even though in theory the charges of all identical atoms should be the same.
-Having an object per atom would allow the charge on each atom to be varied individually, which might be useful in some situations - *discuss this at June 2018 developer meeting.*
+Having an object per atom would allow the charge on each atom to be varied individually, which might be useful in some situations. *discuss this at June 2018 developer meeting.*

+### Python Version
+Currently making code backwards compatible with Python 2.7 (with the exception of using enum module of stdlib and implementation of abstract classes), but this might lead to some restrictions - do we want this to be the case with the release version of MDMC? *discuss this at June 2018 developer meeting.*

+### MD Engine Ensemble
+Decided upon different simulator classes for different ensembles.
+This will make it clear which ensemble is selected in each instance, whereas I think just passing a thermo/barostat to a 'simulate' class is less clear.

+### Bond generation from pdb files
+If MDMC is to read pdb files and generate topology from them, we will need to select a method for assigning bonds.
+A common simple approach is to determine a distance cutoff below which bonds are assigned.
+This can further be developed by having bond configurations for (and between) known structures (specifically residues).
+Are there any other more sophisticated/general methods that can be applied?